 I get it.
 It's great to post on Instagram how you are sitting on a tiny table with a handcrafted wooden chair made out of organically sourced bamboo.
-Ideally, you's also have some soy Chai Latte and some carrot cake with you in the picture.
+Ideally, you'd also have a soy Chai Latte and an organic carrot cake with you in the picture.

 In fact, most of the pictures I found when searching for "coworking space" in some way or another portray very artistic places (example at the top).

 Call me a corporate sellout but I am not able to work in an environment like this for more than 2 hours.
 After this, my back and my neck seriously start to hurt.
 So if you call yourself a coworking space, please invest in proper office equipment (most importantly: office chairs).